kdeldycke/awesome-engineering-team-management/readme.md

 - [What Happens When Your Career Becomes Your Whole Identity](https://hbr.org/2019/12/what-happens-when-your-career-becomes-your-whole-identity) - “A particular confluence of high achievement, intense competitiveness, and culture of overwork has caught many in a perfect storm of career enmeshment and burnout.”
 - “In my experience extreme workaholism can often be a way to avoid or defer major life decisions that someone doesn't want to make or even consciously recognize. (…) Eventually the debt comes due but sometimes not until many decades later.” ([source](https://news.ycombinator.com/item?id=21900054))
 - [Avoiding burnout as an ambitious developer](https://stackoverflow.blog/2020/01/13/avoiding-burnout-as-an-ambitious-developer/) - “Be willing to say no; Know what you don't want; Use your energy level realistically; Be kind to your future self”.
 - [Psychology Today: How Programmers Can Avoid Burnout](https://www.psychologytoday.com/us/blog/dear-life-please-improve/202008/how-does-your-tech-job-burn-you-out) - “Veteran software developers often recommend to: 1) Work at a place where you can grow.
 2) Build transferable skills.
 3) Have creative outlets and create a space to focus on yourself, switch off, and relax.
-4) Of course, there’s always the nuclear option: Make your money and get out.”
+4) Of course, there's always the nuclear option: Make your money and get out.”
 - [Average tenure of a CISO is just 26 months due to high stress and burnout](https://www.zdnet.com/article/average-tenure-of-a-ciso-is-just-26-months-due-to-high-stress-and-burnout/) - “Today, CISO jobs come with low budgets, long working hours, a lack of power on executive boards, a diminishing pool of trained professionals they can hire, but also a constant stress of not having done enough to secure the company's infrastructure against cyber-attacks, continuous pressure due to newly arising threats, and little thanks for the good work done, but all the blame if everything goes wrong.”

 ## Setbacks and Failures